 Traveling can be hard on your body.
-Between hopping from city to city, lugging heavy backpacks/luggage over cobblestone roads, being constantly exposed to the elements and new environments (and new germs), or not sleeping enough for several nights on end – it can be wearing on your body.
+Between hopping from city to city, lugging heavy backpacks/luggage over cobblestone roads, being constantly exposed to the elements and new environments (not to forget new germs), or not sleeping enough for several nights on end – it can be wearing on your body.

-- Made 3 mad dashes so we wouldn’t miss any trains
+- Made 3 mad dashes to avoid missing any trains (it was close)

 My Secret Weapon